OneBusAway/onebusaway-android/BUILD.md

 Hot fixes can be released straight to production (similar process as above, but starting on "Production" tab) but are only advised in emergency scenarios where unforeseen events lead to a large number of users experiencing adverse affects that a patch would relieve.

+Note that after promoting a beta to production you should go back to GitHub and edit the release and uncheck "This is a pre-release".
+I typically also include the date of the rollout in the release notes.

 ### Releasing to Amazon App Store

 I haven't done a release to the Amazon App Store in a long time because I don't want to break the app for existing users.
 I haven't had a device to test Amazon Maps for a while, so for now the APK is available on GitHub for users with Amazon devices that are adventurous enough to use it.